 5.4 Purpose:

+For heterogeneous networks, user terminals may have to support multiple network interfaces, multiple network access technologies, and multiple network subscriptions.

-This specification enables manufacturers and operators to more easily design and deploy access networks based on IEEE 802 technologies, guides the developers of extensions to the existing standards in support of a unified access network, and extends the applicability of IEEE 802 standards into new deployment domains by specifying the functions of the IEEE 802 technologies when deployed in access networks.
+This recommended practice supports manufacturers and operators to design and deploy access networks based on IEEE 802 technologies, guides the developers of extensions to the existing standards in support of an access network, which can comprise multiple IEEE 802 technologies, and enables the use of IEEE 802 standards in new network deployments by specifying the functions of the IEEE 802 technologies when deployed in access networks.

 5.5 Need for the Project:

-For heterogeneous networks, user terminals may have to support multiple network interfaces, multiple network access technologies, and multiple network subscriptions.
-The project will generate a recommended practice to deploy IEEE 802 technologies in an access network enabling such heterogeneity.

 Modern heterogeneous networks, for applications such as Smart Grid, Home Automation, and Internet of Things, suffer from limitations in service control, security and provisioning.
+The limitations were evaluated by performing a gap analysis indicating missing functionality.

 This project will help to unify the support of different interfaces, enabling shared network control and use of software defined network (SDN) principles, thereby lowering the barriers to new network technologies, to new network operators, and to new service providers.

+The project will generate a recommended practice to deploy IEEE 802 technologies in an access network enabling such heterogeneity.

 5.6 Stakeholders for the Standard:

 IEEE 802 Working Groups, network operators, service providers, network equipment manufacturers, consumer electronic (CE) device manufacturers, and other standards developing organizations (SDOs).